Error Reference

 rill-r043

-2. Non-producing script — A script contains only comments or no statements that produce a pipe value.
+Cause: A closure body or script contains no statements that produce a value.

-Resolution: Ensure the closure body or script ends with a statement that produces a value.
-Every closure and script must yield at least one pipe value.
+Resolution: Ensure the closure body or script ends with an expression that produces a value.

 Example: